Micromon

 Micromon (also known as Micromon: The Legend of Vaithe) is a 2014 video game released for iOS and, formerly, Android.
-It has frequently been described as the first successful Pokémon-inspired game for iOS (Nintendo had not released a game within the franchise on Apple consoles.
-It later released Pokémon Camp, Pokémon Go and Pokémon Duel.)
+It has frequently been described as the first successful Pokémon-inspired game for iOS (Nintendo had not released a game within the franchise on Apple devices.
+It later released Camp Pokémon, Pokémon Go and Pokémon Duel.)

 Production and release

 Micromon is in the genre of monster-capture RPG.
 It was developed by indie game studio MOGA which is located in Costa Rica, published by Pocket Trend, and programmed entirely by a person with the alias Omegas7.
 IGN explained "The game has been in development for at least two years, following a failed Kickstarer campaign in 2012.
 According to MOGA's Kickstarter, MOGA wasn’t pleased with the quality of other monster-capture RPGs already available on mobile devices and wanted to do better.
 When Micromon failed to meet its fundraising goals, MOGA promised the game would still be released on the App Store—minus some features".
 After two years, the game was finally released on July 31, 2014 and both topped the Apple Charts at No. 1 for Paid games and No. 38 for Top Grossing.
 The game "bears a striking resemblance to Nintendo's Pokémon franchise".
 It has in-app purchases.
 Pocket Trend described it as a "fully animated monster catching game".